 In this conference, participants will have the opportunity to hear from and exchange ideas with Montreal researchers who have been engaged in cutting edge research on teaching and learning in two languages.
 Participants will have the opportunity to interact with researchers and collegues in an engaging day of discussion and reflection.

-Where: McGill University, New residence hall, 3625 Park Ave, Montreal, QC H2X 3P8
+Where: McGill University, New residence hall, 3625 Park Ave (level C, ballroom A) Montreal, QC H2X 3P8

-Below are the conference program, session descriptions, and the application form.
+Below are the conference program and session descriptions.

 - 9:00 – 10:00 – Talk: Advances in Research on Second Language Teaching and Learning: Implications for the Classroom